arassec/igor/igor-plugin-common/src/main/resources/doc/http-request-action.md

 Parameter | Description
 ---|:---|
-Http connector | An 'HTTP Connector' that is configured to execute the request. url | The HTTP(S) URL to execute the request against. method | The HTTP method.
-Can be one of 'GET', 'HEAD', 'POST', 'PUT', 'DELETE', 'CONNECT', 'OPTIONS', 'TRACE' or 'PATCH'. headers | The HTTP headers to use for the request.
-Headers must be entered as 'key: value'-pairs, with each header in a separate line. body | The HTTP body to use for the request. username | A username for HTTP Basic Authentication.
-If set together with a password, a HTTP Authorization header with the encoded password will be added to every request. password | A password for HTTP Basic Authentication.
+Http connector | An 'HTTP Connector' that is configured to execute the request.
+Url | The HTTP(S) URL to execute the request against.
+Method | The HTTP method.
+Can be one of 'GET', 'HEAD', 'POST', 'PUT', 'DELETE', 'CONNECT', 'OPTIONS', 'TRACE' or 'PATCH'.
+Headers | The HTTP headers to use for the request.
+Headers must be entered as 'key: value'-pairs, with each header in a separate line.
+Body | The HTTP body to use for the request.
+Username | A username for HTTP Basic Authentication.
+If set together with a password, a HTTP Authorization header with the encoded password will be added to every request.
+Password | A password for HTTP Basic Authentication.
 Target key | The name of the key the web request's results will be stored in.
 Ignore errors | If checked, igor will ignore the HTTP result code and treat every response as HTTP 200 ('OK').
 Simulation safe | If checked, HTTP POST, PUT and DELETE will not be executed by the action during simulated job executions.